 Academic Programs and Excellent Instruction: Wallace Community College is proud of the excellent faculty and staff whose primary mission is the education of our students.
 Faculty members, many of whom are Wallace graduates, enjoy teaching and encourage their students to succeed.
 Wallace has received numerous national honors for excellence including the American Association of Community Colleges Award of Excellence for Student Success.
 Math Technology: The Sparks and Wallace Campuses each have mathematics labs powered by an interactive software system that increases student skills and knowledge in mathematics.
 We are here to help you succeed!

 The Writing Center: The Writing Centers on the Sparks and Wallace Campuses employ an "all students, all writing" policy, which means that students from all programs are welcome to visit and work on any project.
-For more information, go to www.wallace.edu/thewritingcenter.
+For more information, go to www.wallace.edu/ thewritingcenter.

 Career Technical and Health Science Programs: Wallace boasts a team of top-notch instructors and facilities to prepare students for employment in challenging careers.
-Programs include Air Conditioning Refrigeration, Automotive Technology, Salon and Spa Management, Electrical Technology, Emergency Medical Technician, Engineering Graphics and Animation - the list is extensive.
+Programs include Air Conditioning Refrigeration, Automotive Technology, Cosmetology, Electrical Technology, Emergency Medical Technician, Engineering Graphics - the list is extensive.
 These programs employ the latest state-of-the-art equipment and simulators to create well-trained graduates who are ready to enter the workforce.
-Our renowned allied health and nursing programs offer students "hands on" instruction in one of the best simulation labs in the state.
-Wallace's Heersink Family Health Science Building is home to all seven health science programs, creating a synergy similar to working in a health setting.
-A Surgical Technology program will open this year!
+Our renowned allied health and nursing programs offer students "hands-on" instruction in one of the best simulation labs in the state.
+Wallace's Heersink Family Health Science Building is home to all eight health setting.